KenyonY/openai-forward/deploy_en.md

 This will map the host's 8000 port.
 Access the service via `http://{ip}:8000`.
 The log path inside the container is `/home/openai-forward/Log/`.
 It can be mapped when starting up.

-Note: Similarly, the default API key can be passed in as an environment variable OPENAI_API_KEY=sk-xxx during startup using the -e flag.
-For SSL setup, refer to the above.
+Note: For SSL setup, refer to the above.
 Environment variable configuration can be found [here](README_EN.md#configuration).

 ## Source Code Deployment